 - The use of saucers or trays underneath pots which prevent water from draining.

-A lack of sunlight can also be the cause of leaves turning yellow and dropping off.
+A lack of sunlight can also be the cause of money tree leaves turning yellow and dropping off.

 Money trees are adapted to living under forest canopies where their is either indirect light or some filtered sun which makes them ideal indoor plants.